aitshuber/immunizecc/community.md

           **GO VIRTUAL**

           Unable to lend a hand in person?
-Consider volunteering at a distance.
+Consider volunteering at a distance!
-          Virtual volunteering is just as meaningful as face-to-face community service - and is a quick way to amplify our message.
+          Virtual volunteering is just as meaningful as face-to-face community service - and it's a quick way to get immunization information to many Texans.
         image:
           src: /assets/img/COM-VV.png
           alt: